The Aviation Law Review: Turkey

 The DGCA has, within the scope of its mandate and authority, issued a Passenger Rights Regulation, which came into effect on 1 January 2012.
 This Regulation is very similar to Regulation (EC) No. 261/2004.
-Under this Regulation, the passenger is entitled to alternative arrangements or pre-determined compensation in cases of flight delays, cancellations and denied boarding.
+Under this Regulation, the passenger is entitled to alternative arrangements or predetermined compensation in cases of flight delays, cancellations and denied boarding.
 Accepting alternative arrangements or getting compensation does not prevent the passenger from seeking further compensation under relevant legislation.

 The most relevant legislation is the Consumer Protection Act.
-Passengers can seek compensation before consumer arbitration panels for disputes up to a certain value (circa US$1,350 at the time of writing), and before consumer courts for disputes of higher value.
+Passengers can seek compensation before consumer arbitration panels for disputes up to a certain value (approximately US$1,350 at the time of writing), and before consumer courts for disputes of higher value.

 v Other legislation

-Turkey has in place legislation governing the protection of competition, protection of the environment, consumer protection, tax laws, corporate governance, labour and social security, and similar laws, that must be observed by all business entities.
+Turkey has in place legislation governing the protection of competition, protection of the environment, consumer protection, tax laws, corporate governance, labour and social security, and similar laws, which must be observed by all business entities.